shahla4539/Kickstarter-analysis_1/README.md

 ## Results

-After looking at the data and chart for Outcomes Based On Launch date I concluded that:
+After looking at the data and chart for **Outcomes Based On Launch date** I concluded that:
 * Theater is the most popular and successful type of campaign overall.
 By using filters, I found that theater has the highest number of successful launched campaigns among all categories.
 * In the overall trend that theater follows, I can see there is a spike of successful campaigns launched in June, but that decreases by the end of the year.
 Therefore the best month for Louise to Launch her play can be  **June**.

+* My conclusion on **Outcomes Based on the Goal** is that the highest number of Successful Campaign had a budget between $1000 and $4000 and a success rate is 73%.
+While on the other side, the budget range from $10,000 to $15,000, has a failure rate of 46%.
+Therefore the ideal budget to set for Lousie play is between $1000 and $4000.
 Louise set budget for her play **Fever** is more than twice to the average successful Kickstarters goal.